visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

     perspective: 1
     perspective_str: "perspective"

-To extract this metadata from the Blueprint output, see :ref:`Introspecting_with_Python`.
+To extract this metadata from the Blueprint output, see :ref:`Introspecting_with_Python_Metadata`.

 .. _Query_Parameters: